 - Support for timer services.

-The C API supports all common message exchange patterns.
+The PubSub+ Messaging API for C supports all common message exchange patterns.

 - Publish / Subscribe